PoshCode/PowerShellPracticeAndStyle/English.md

   ```
 * No spaces after `(`, `[` or before `]`, `)`.

-* * Avoid line continuation '`' where not required.
+* * Avoid line continuation back tick where not required.
 In practice, avoid using
   line continuations.
 In the case of multiple parameters for a Cmdlet or
   function it is better to use a technique called splatting (more info can
   be obtained by running  `help about_Splatting`